 Step 2: Setup webhook in the third-party tool

-• Open the third-party tool you want to enrol contacts from.
+• Open the third-party tool from which you want to enroll contacts.

 • Navigate to its webhooks page.
-(You'll often find it in your app's main settings page.
+(You'll often find it on your app's main settings page.
 If you’re unable to find it, check the app's help and support documentation)

 • Create a new webhook in the app.